Purple Waffle Plant: Lively And Lush Air Cleaner

 Having said that, they also don’t like to be in soggy conditions.
 Avoid standing water, whether in the pot or a saucer below it.
 Too much water may make its roots vulnerable to root rot.

-Aim for a pH range from 6.1-6.5 for this plant, which is on the acidic end of neutral.
+Aim for a pH range from 6.1-6.5 for the waffle plant, which is on the acidic end of neutral.
 You can go down to 5.8 on the acidic side, but try to not go above 6.9 on the alkaline end.
 A good pH test kit will help you gauge your soil’s status.
+Remember that containers for your waffle plant should have adequate drainage holes.

-Preferred soil for this plant is humus-rich, crammed with lots of organic material.
+Preferred purple waffle plant soil is humus-rich, crammed with lots of organic material.
+A standard potting soil works.
 It should be rich and remain moist, but drain off excess liquid well.
 A slightly peaty soil blend can work too.
 Avoid hard clay soils, as the roots have difficult in those.

 Fertilization should occur during the spring and summer.
 Skip it in the fall and winter months when the plant is growing less rapidly.

-If you don’t have compost at hand, you can use a slow-release granular fertilizer or diluted liquid.
+If you don’t have compost at hand, you can use a slow-release granular fertilizer or diluted liquid to support your metal leaf plant.

 Slow-release fertilizers should be fairly low-potency, around a 5-5-5 range.
 If you go higher on any nutrient, make it nitrogen to spur growth.
-Apply these per the manufacturer’s directions.
+Apply these to your waffle plants per the manufacturer’s directions.

 Liquid fertilizers should be diluted and very light.
 Aim for a 5-3-3 or 5-4-3 level, and fertilize no more than once per month.
 If you dilute it by half again, you can fertilize every two weeks to ensure consistent feeding.

-Avoid overfertilizing.
-If your plant is becoming spindly and has lots of thin stems with little growth, you may be feeding too heavily.
+Avoid overfertilizing waffle plants.
+If your waffle plant is becoming spindly and has lots of thin stems with little growth, you may be feeding too heavily.

-Waffle plant’s a fairly fast grower.
-It will readily self-propagate by rooting at stem nodes.
-But if you’d like to start some yourself, stem cuttings or air layering are your best bets.
+Waffle plants are fairly fast growers.
+They will readily self-propagate by rooting at stem nodes.
+But if you’d like to start some and propagate purple waffle plants yourself, stem cuttings or air layering are your best bets.

-For stem cuttings, examine a healthy stem and find the nodes along the stem.
+For stem cuttings, examine a healthy stem of your waffle plant and find the nodes along the stem.
 You will want to take your cutting just below one of those nodes, as the node is where it will root from.
 Tuck the node end into a pot of your humus-rich soil and keep it moist.

-Air layering for this plant can be as simple as finding a stem node and burying it in your potting soil.
+Air layering for the waffle plant can be as simple as finding a stem node and burying it in your potting soil.
 It will develop roots over time.
 Once it has, cut it free from its parent plant and move to a new pot.

-Heightwise, there is little need to prune this plant.
+Heightwise, there is little need to prune the waffle plant.
 It tends to grow no larger than about 6″ tall, perhaps as high as 8″.

 But stems can become greatly elongated.
 While this looks good in a hanging pot, you may want to keep them at a particular length for visual appeal.
 If so, use a sterile pair of pruning shears to snip off excess.
 You can always use the excess for starting new cuttings!